svmszcck/test-app/README.md

 Gestures are not working smoothly on iOS due to a bug related to React Navigation 5, therefore I had to disable the animations :(

-In order to run the all tests please do "npm run test".
+In order to run all of the tests please do "npm run test".
 I have added --silent flag to the command to hide the enzyme related warnings :)

 If you want to run a single test, you can do this: "jest filename.test.js".
 If you are getting snapshot errors, you can add "-u" flag to update the snaphot files.